Computational Biology (BS)

 Please see the Undergraduate Catalog Archives for PDF versions of past catalogs.

-This program offered by College of Arts & Sciences/Biological Sciences Department
+This program is offered by the College of Arts & Sciences/Biological Sciences Department.

 The bachelor of science in computational biology is a rigorous degree designed for students who seek cross-disciplinary education in biology, math, and computer science.
 The program provides the student with a broad scientific foundation suitable immediately upon graduation for careers in biological information analysis in fields like: bioinformatics, the biotechnology industry, medicine, research in computational biology or bioinformatics, healthcare, or the chemical and molecular disciplines.